-Protect yourself and the people around you, and help reduce the strain on your community’s healthcare systems by getting your flu shot.
+Protect yourself and the people around you by getting your flu shot.

 Getting a flu vaccine is an essential part of protecting your health and your family’s health.